mindspore-lab/mindone/examples/instantmesh/README.md

 # InstantMesh: 3D Mesh Generation from Multiview Images

-- [x] Elaborate on the design methodology in the intro on Oct 2
-- [x] Training part

 We support [instantmesh](https://github.com/TencentARC/InstantMesh) for the 3D mesh generation using the multiview images extracted from [the sv3d pipeline](https://github.com/mindspore-lab/mindone/pull/574).
 <p align="center" width="100%">
   <img width="746" alt="Capture" src="https://github.com/user-attachments/assets/be5cf033-8f89-4cad-97dc-2bf76c1b7a4d">